craftcms/docs/docs/5.x/reference/field-types/date-time.md

 #### Customizing the Timezone

 By default, Craft will assume the date is posted in UTC.
-As of Craft 3.1.6 you can post dates in a different timezone by changing the input name to `fields[myFieldHandle][datetime]` and adding a hidden input named `fields[myFieldHandle][timezone]`, set to a [valid PHP timezone](http://php.net/manual/en/timezones.php):
+You can post dates in a different timezone by changing the primary input’s `name` to `fields[myFieldHandle][datetime]` and adding a hidden input named `fields[myFieldHandle][timezone]`, set to a [valid PHP timezone](http://php.net/manual/en/timezones.php):

 ```twig
 {# Use the timezone selected under Settings → General Settings → Time Zone #}